karia19/nhl_svelte/README.md

 Depence on this project https://github.com/karia19/NHL_AND_AHL/tree/main/react_nhl .
 Same layouaout only made by svelte.

 All data is coming from Strapi backend api.
-There is golas, odds.
-Data details is loaded by nhl api to strapi.
+There is golas, ods and all game details is loaded from nhl api (saveprecents, hits .... ) to strapi.

-Xgs calculation ins in this poroject
+Xgs calculation is in this poroject